nicholas-source/NexusDeFi-Protocol/README.md

-# Nexus Protocol
+# NexusDeFi-Protocol

 ## Overview

-The **Nexus Protocol** is a decentralized finance (DeFi) ecosystem composed of multiple interconnected smart contracts that function together to enable decentralized financial services.
+The **NexusDeFi-Protocol** is a decentralized finance (DeFi) ecosystem composed of multiple interconnected smart contracts that function together to enable decentralized financial services.
 Built on the Stacks blockchain, Nexus leverages Bitcoin's security to offer a range of DeFi services, including staking, governance, lending, and tokenized asset management.

 ### Key Components